 Oh, he’s left it way right of the green, Chris, over the gallery.

 “Chris” may be a reference to Chris Schenkel, a longtime golf announcer for ABC Sports.
 He frequently worked with fellow announcer Byron Nelson.

 It ain’t over till it’s over.

-“It ain’t over till it’s over” is a famous line by baseball player and longtime Yankees manager Yogi Berra, said about the 1973 National League pennant race.
-(The Yankees won.)
+“It ain’t over till it’s over” is a famous line by baseball player and longtime Yankees manager Yogi Berra, said about the 1973 National League pennant race, this time while managing the New York Mets; the Mets won.
 Berra is one of the most quoted figures in sports; other gems include “It’s déjà vu all over again” and “The future ain’t what it used to be.”

 An imitation of the often-flustered and tongue-tied Woody Allen, the nebbishy comedian/actor/writer/director whose most famous films include Annie Hall (1978), Manhattan (1980), and Broadway Danny Rose (1985).